Seven Ways to Stay Calm in Tough Times

-If you hold the pose more than 5 minutes, deeper benefits occur.
+If you hold the pose more than five minutes, deeper benefits occur.
 The asana has a regulatory effect on the endocrine system.
-It gets more blood to the head and to the pituitary gland-the master gland that regulates hormonal balance.
+It gets more blood to the head and to the pituitary gland — the master gland that regulates hormonal balance.
 This makes the Child's Pose an extremely relaxing asana.

 Sleep Well: Recognize the sleep robbers around you.
 Life these days is filled with more worries than just bill-paying and house-cleaning.
 They can steal the sleep away from your eyes, leaving you feeling unhappy and unwell the next morning.
 Ayurveda has some excellent tips on how to get quality rest.
 The Council of Maharishi Ayurveda Physicians recommends these sleep-friendly steps:

-- Try to go to bed early — between 6 p.m. to 10 p.m.
+- Try to go to bed early — between 6:00 p.m. and 10:00 p.m.
 This period is ruled by the Kapha dosha, which is associated with calm and restfulness.

 - Favor peaceful, calming activities before bed.

 Meditate: The daily practice of Transcendental Meditation can not only drive stress out of your mind, but also change your life in dramatic ways.
-Extensive research on this meditation technique has established that just 20 minutes, twice a day of TM® are a great way to balance mind and body, increase productivity, enhance personal relations and indeed one's entire approach to life.
+Extensive research on this meditation technique has established that practicing TM® just 20 minutes, twice a day, is a great way to balance mind and body, increase productivity, enhance personal relations and indeed one's entire approach to life.